RedSkunk/StockLookup/README.md

 # Why

-Implementing a autosuggest search feature requires a search call for each character typed.
+Implementing a **auto-suggest** search feature requires a **search call for each character typed**.
 One critical problem for implementing this feature using readily available api is that most of them have some form of **rate limiting**.

 Imagine if an API has a 5 calls/min limit, that means we would have already maxed out our limit for that minute with just 5 characters typed from 1 user!